PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/cxx/hybrid_multithreaded_parallel/README.md

 $ sbatch job.slurm
 ```

-The output of the code should be a messy version of that below:
+The output of the code should be an unordered version of that below:

 ```
 Hello from thread 0 of 5 on MPI process 0 of 6 on node traverse-k02g4